Skip to content

 Une Meilleure Santé Intestinale grâce aux Probiotiques - La Boite à Grains

-We all live with our own microbiome, and for most of us, the modern lifestyle, including chronic stress, too much sugar in the diet, taking antibiotics, etc., leads to a real imbalance in the diversity of the microbiome intestinal flora.
+We all live with our own microbiome, and for most of us, the modern lifestyle, including chronic stress, too much sugar in the diet, taking antibiotics, etc., leads to a real imbalance in the diversity of our intestinal flora.
 These upheavals open the door to infections and viruses.
-The watchword is to protect our immunity.
+The key word is to protect our immunity.
 Fortunately, there are steps we can take to restore the health of our bacterial ecology.

-Our Canadian company, Genuine Health, has been in business for 25 years, with a corporate mission to manufacture natural supplements based on science.
-Gut health is one of their major concerns, and for this reason they have concocted multi-strain probiotic formulas, derived from human strains and third-party verified and carefully selected for their diversity.
+We have a Canadian company, Genuine Health, operating for 25 years and with a corporate mission to manufacture natural supplements based on science.
+Gut health is one of their great concerns and for this reason, they have concocted multi-strain probiotic formulas, taken from human strains and verified by third parties and carefully selected for their diversity.

-Better intestinal health thanks to probiotics: 75% of our immune system lives in our intestines
+Better gut health thanks to probiotics: 75% of our immune system lives in our intestines

-Our intestines are home to billions of good bacteria. "bacteria" that protect us in so many ways.
-These bacteria "friends" prevent powerful microbes from taking hold, and form a protective barrier that keeps unwanted organisms out of our bloodstream.
-They complete food digestion, ensure proper assimilation of nutrients, including B-complex vitamins and minerals, and are vital for maintaining a strong immune system.
+Our intestine is populated with billions of good "bacteria" who protect us in many ways.
+These bacteria "friends" prevent the establishment of powerful microbes and form a protective barrier that prevents unwanted organisms from passing into our blood.
+They complete the digestion of food, ensure a good capacity for assimilation of nutrients, including B complex vitamins and minerals, and are essential for maintaining a strong immune system.

-Our bodies, both inside and out, contain around a hundred thousand billion bacteria that are indispensable to our lives, do not cause disease or dysfunction under normal conditions, and are essential to maintaining good health.
+Our body, inside and out, has approximately one hundred thousand billion bacteria that are essential to our life and which do not cause disease or dysfunction under normal conditions, and are essential for maintaining our good health.

-The term "probiotic"pro, a Latin element meaning "in favor of"thus, promoter of life, for a balance of good bacteria.
-Probiotic supplements are products containing adequate doses of bacteria that instigate intestinal health benefits.
+The term "probiotic", pro, element of Latin meaning "in favor of", therefore, promoter of life, for a balance of good bacteria.
+Probiotic supplements are products containing adequate doses of bacteria that provide gut health benefits.

-Better intestinal health thanks to probiotics: parlons from the source of strains
+Better intestinal health thanks to probiotics: plet's talk about the source of the strains

-A probiotic can be human-sourced, i.e. cultivated from the intestines of humans, which are originally indigenous probiotics selected from healthy individuals.
-These strains are then put into vitro to produce so-called human-source probiotics.
-They may be derived from the colostrum contained in mother's milk, or from an animal or dairy source, obtained from the manufacture of yogurt and cheese, or from a vegetable source found in fermented vegetables such as sauerkraut or kimchi, or sourdough bread, or even via a source from the earth, which is a little rarer.
+A probiotic can be human-made, that is, grown from the intestines of humans, which originally comes from native probiotics selected from healthy people.
+These strains are then put in vitro to produce so-called probiotics of human origin.
+They can be from a source of colostrum contained in breast milk, or from an animal or dairy source, obtained by the manufacture of yogurt and cheese, or even from a plant origin found in fermented vegetables such as sauerkraut or kimchi, or even sourdough bread, or even via a source from the earth which is a little rarer.

-The science of probiotics owes much to these fermented foods known as "functional foods".
-Every civilization has its own source of probiotics in its culinary traditions.
-These so-called functional foods support good digestive and immune health and longevity.
-The opposite, i.e. a reduction in these products in the diet, has led to a depletion of enzymes and nutrients, which has also had a noticeable impact over time on intestinal health.
+The science of probiotics owes a lot to these fermented foods called "functional foods".
+Each civilization has its source of probiotics in its culinary traditions.
+This so-called functional food supports good health and longevity, digestive and immune.
+The opposite, that is to say a reduction of these products in the diet led to a depletion of enzymes and nutrients which also had a notable impact over time on intestinal health.

-The digestive system begins in the mouth, where our food begins its long journey of transformation, carrying nutrients throughout the body.
-It is through this long digestive process that our immune system's precious defenses are developed.
-These good bacteria ensure resistance to potential intruders.
+The digestive system begins in the mouth where our food begins its long journey of transformation to transport nutrients throughout our body.
+It is through this long digestive process that the precious defenses for our immune balance are developed.
+These good bacteria which provide resistance to potential intruders.

-Better intestinal health thanks to probiotics: the role of prebiotics
+Better gut health thanks to probiotics: the role of prebiotics

-Prebiotics play an essential role in the proliferation and maintenance of probiotics in our digestive system.
+Prebiotics have an essential role since they contribute to the proliferation and maintenance of probiotics in our digestive system.

 • inulin